vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 ## Is ReadWriteMany volume supported with vSphere Cloud Provider?
 ReadWriteMany volume is not supported by vSphere Cloud Provider.
+ReadWriteMany volumes are supported using the Container Storage Interface (CSI) as the new standard/driver that sits between vSphere and Kubernetes distributions: https://vsphere-csi-driver.sigs.k8s.io/

 ## Is it mandatory to have all the node VMs in the same datastore?
 It is not mandatory to keep all node VMs on the same datastore.
 But make sure node VM has access to volumes datastores.